Kids (film)

-Kids is a 1995 American coming-of-age drama film directed by Larry Clark and written by Harmony Korine.
-It stars Leo Fitzpatrick, Justin Pierce, Chloë Sevigny, and Rosario Dawson, all in their film debuts.
-Set in 1995, Fitzpatrick, Pierce, Sevigny, Dawson, and other newcomers portray a group of teenagers in New York City.
-They are characterized as hedonists, who engage in sexual acts and substance abuse, throughout the course of a single day.
+Kids is a 1995 American coming-of-age drama film directed by Larry Clark and written by Harmony Korine in their directorial and screenwriting debuts, respectively.
+It stars Leo Fitzpatrick, Justin Pierce and Chloë Sevigny in their film debuts.
+Fitzpatrick, Pierce, Sevigny, and other newcomers including Rosario Dawson portray a group of teenagers in New York City.
+They are characterized as libertines, who engage in sexual acts and recreational substance abuse, over the course of a single day.

 Ben Detrick of the New York Times has described the film as "Lord of the Flies with skateboards, nitrous oxide and hip-hop...
 There is no thunderous moral reckoning, only observational detachment."
-The film was deemed controversial upon its release in 1995 and caused public debate over its artistic merit.
+The film caused controversy upon its release in 1995 over its treatment of the subject matter.
 It received an NC-17 rating from the MPAA, but was released without a rating.
 Critical response was mixed, and the film grossed $20.4 million on a $1.5 million budget.
+It is now considered a cult classic.